nmmichalak/R_programming_for_research/README.md

 - Browse [org](http://tidyverse.org/)
 - Skim [Hadley Wickham &quot;Data Science with R&quot;](https://youtu.be/K-ss_ag2k9E?list=PLNtpLD4WiWbw9Cgcg6IU75u-44TrrN3A4) (ReedCollegePDX, 2016)
 - Find one or two datasets you know well and are OK with others seeing.
-  1. a)Preferably, find the raw (hasn&#39;t been &quot;cleaned&quot;) data
+  1. Preferably, find the raw (hasn&#39;t been &quot;cleaned&quot;) data
-  2. b)Make a new folder.
+  2. Make a new folder.
 Give it a good name.
 Repeat with subfolders.
 (Hint: skim some data management best practices from the [Stanford Library](https://library.stanford.edu/research/data-management-services/data-best-practices) or the [Michigan Library](http://guides.lib.umich.edu/c.php?g=538509&amp;p=3686046) guide)
-  3. c)Put your raw data in there, somewhere
+  3. Put your raw data in there, somewhere

 During workshop